Blog > News & Trivia

 #5.
 Pelé (Brazil): 17 years, 234 days

-Pelé is one of the most iconic players of all time, and to this day he remains the only man to have won the World Cup on three separation occasions (in 1958, 1962 and 1970).
+Pelé is one of the most iconic players of all time, and to this day he remains the only man to have won the World Cup on three separate occasions (in 1958, 1962 and 1970).
 In the first of those tournaments, the young Santos forward tore it up, dazzling viewers and opposition defenders alike with his performances.
 He helped lead his nation to the prestigious trophy, scoring a hat-trick in the semi-final against France along the way and becoming the youngest player in World Cup history to grab three goals in a single game.
 At the time, his first tournament appearance against the USSR also made him the youngest player to grace the World Cup stage, at the age of 17 years and 234 days.
 That record has since been broken, but Pelé remains in the top five.

 #4.
 Salomon Olembe (Cameroon): 17 years, 184 days